Vision, Mission and Values

 In addition to the WMA web links you may also find the sites on our Links page useful.

-You can contact us during office hours either at the central office in King’s Lynn.
-Contact details for the central office appear on our Home page.
-Out of hours contact details are shown on our Contact us webpage.
+You can contact us during office hours at the central office in King’s Lynn.
+Contact details appear on the group’s Contact us page and also on our own Contact webpage.